 Vehicle Security Tips From Overton Security

-Helping you to stay safe.
+Helping you stay safe.

 • Make sure your windows are closed and your vehicle is locked.
 Use the key to lock your vehicle, making sure that you take it with you and do not hide a key on your vehicle.

-• Remove all valuables from your car, this includes pull-out stereo face plates, car phones/chargers and do not leave even a small amount of change in view, it’s an offer a desperate thief can’t refuse.
+• Remove all valuables from your car; this includes pull-out stereo face plates, car phones, and chargers.
+Do not leave even a small amount of change in view; it’s an offer a desperate thief can’t refuse.

 • Invest in a good alarm system and use it.
 Seeing a car alarm will deter most burglars and encourage them to seek easier targets.